interseroh/demo-gwt-springboot/README.md

 ![Open Project in IntelliJ](https://raw.github.com/lofidewanto/demo-gwt-springboot/master/src/main/docs/idea-configure-web-facet-add-contextpath.png)

 Close the `Project Structure` with `Ok` and reopen it.
-Now the `Web Facet` kann be selected in the GWT Module.
+Now the `Web Facet` can be selected in the GWT Module.

 ![Open Project in IntelliJ](https://raw.github.com/lofidewanto/demo-gwt-springboot/master/src/main/docs/idea-configure-web-facet-2.png)